RULES & REGULATIONS Revised December 12, 2023

 The Association will issue memberships subject to the following:

-- Parcels eligible for water service must be located within the Association’s water service area as determined by the East King County Coordinated Water System Plan or the Association’s Water System Plan and have an existing and actual need for water service from Association or a need that is based on development plans which the parcel owner intends to prosecute in good faith.
+1. Parcels eligible for water service must be located within the Association’s water service area as determined the Association’s Water System Plan and have an existing and actual need for water service from Association or a need that is based on development plans which the parcel owner intends to prosecute in good faith.
 If a parcel spans the Association’s water service boundary, the Board may determine whether the parcel or a portion of the parcel is eligible for service.

-- Water service to a particular parcel is further subject to engineering, financial and legal feasibility with respect to the provision of water service and any conditions of service imposed by law, regulation and the Association’s comprehensive plan and rules.
+2. Water service to a particular parcel is further subject to engineering, financial and legal feasibility with respect to the provision and availability of water service and any conditions of service imposed by law, regulation and the Association’s comprehensive plan and rules.

-2. An extension of the C/A for not more than one year may be granted by the Board subject to the following.
-The applicant shall advise the Association of the need for an extension at least sixty (60) days prior to the date of expiration of the C/A, and shall present to the Association true, correct and verifiable documentation of the status of each jurisdictional review process and response by the applicant to all requests for information by the land use permitting jurisdiction(s) involved.
-The Member shall demonstrate just cause, as determined by the Board, with respect to its need for an extension.
-Factors considered by the Board in whether just cause exists shall include whether the member has demonstrated diligence in designing proposed improvements and in applying for and prosecuting all necessary building and land use permits.
+1. The CWA will be valid for a period of one year, expiring automatically unless the applicant requests an extension in writing.
+An extension of the CWA for not more than one year may be granted by the Water System Manager subject to the following: The applicant shall advise the Association of the need for an extension at least sixty (60) days prior to the date of expiration of the CWA, and shall present to the Association true, correct and verifiable documentation of the status of each jurisdictional review process and response by the applicant to all requests for information by the land use permitting jurisdiction(s) involved.
+The Member shall demonstrate just cause, as determined by the Water System Manager, with respect to its need for an extension.
+Factors considered by the Water System Manager in whether just cause exists shall include whether the member has demonstrated diligence in designing proposed improvements and in applying for and prosecuting all necessary building and land use permits.
 Written documents will be necessary to prove just cause.
-Extensions to a C/A will not be granted for delays caused by the applicant’s failure to diligently pursue the proposed project, or for purposes of speculation or selling of the project or property.
+Extensions to a CWA will not be granted for delays caused by the applicant’s failure to diligently pursue the proposed project, or for purposes of speculation or selling of the project or property.

-4. All C/A’s that expire shall become null and void and have no further force or effect.
-The member may have the right to reapply for a C/A if its membership remains in full force and effect and is not subject to cancellation pursuant to Rule No. 44.
+4. All CWA’s that expire shall become null and void and have no further force or effect.
+The member may have the right to reapply for a CWA if it is not subject to cancellation.